 Both prenuptial and postnuptial agreements can help establish financial expectations, thus avoiding the uncertainties of an acrimonious divorce.

-Although, under English and Welsh law, these agreements are not legally binding, any such agreement is likely to be upheld by a court so long as the correct steps were taken at the time the agreement was drafted.
+Although, under English and Welsh law, prenuptial and postnuptial agreements are not legally binding, any such agreement is likely to be upheld by a court so long as the correct steps were taken at the time the agreement was drafted.

 These steps include: